ihat/mapredus/README.md

 Requirements
 ------------
-Bundler (this will install all the requirements below) Redis
+* Bundler (this will install all the requirements below)
+* Redis
-RedisSupport
+* RedisSupport
-Resque
+* Resque
-Resque-scheduler
+* Resque-scheduler

 ### Notes
-    Instead of calling "emit_intermediate"/"emit" in your map/reduce to produce a key value pair/value you call yield, which will call emit_intermediate/emit for you.
+    Instead of calling `emit_intermediate`/`emit` in your map/reduce to produce a key value pair/value you call `yield`, which will call emit_intermediate/emit for you.
 This gives flexibility in using Mapper/Reducer classes especially in testing.